Erik Segerstedt: E.M.D.

 In late 2010, E.M.D. announced an indefinite hiatus and broke up.

 Melodifestivalen

 In 2013, Segerstedt entered Melodifestivalen 2013 with the duet "Hello Goodbye" with Tone Damli in a bid to represent Sweden in the Eurovision Song Contest.
 The duo came fourth in the second heat and qualified to the Second Chance round held where they finished in fifth place.
 They were therefore unable to reach the final and were eliminated from the competition.

+Segerstedt participated in Melodifestivalen 2025 with the song "Show Me What Love Is".
+He won heat 2 on 8 February 2025 to qualified directly to the final on 8 March 2025, where he placed ninth.